steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 ## Training Phases

-Training occurs in multiple phases for every batch of training data.
-Table 2 provides an explanation of the types of training phases.
+Training occurs in multiple phases for every batch of training data. {numref}`TypesOfTrainingPhases` provides an explanation of the types of training phases.

 :::{table} Types of Training Phases
+:name: TypesOfTrainingPhases
 :widths: auto
 | Types of Phases |  |
 | ----------- | ----------- |